-The exhibitions often partner with non-profits, universities, and other cultural programs around the city.
-In the Handmade Gallery, the “Carnival Arts” exhibition featured handcrafts common to the Caribbean islands, yet created by adolescents housed at Miami Bridge, a group home for children of domestic abuse and behavioral problems, in partnership with Barry University.
+The Handmade Gallery’s “Carnival Arts” exhibition featured Caribbean crafts made by youth housed at Miami Bridge, a group home for children of domestic abuse and behavioral problems, in partnership with Barry University.

-The next time your flight lands in MIA, once you’ve grabbed your carry-on from the overhead compartment and entered the terminal, look up and around you, and get a taste for Miami’s art and culture before you even leave the airport.
+The next time your plane touches down in MIA, don’t forget to look around to get a taste of Miami’s art and culture before you even leave the airport.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.